apicalshark/quantum-launcher/README.md

 and installing forge, is inspired by <https://github.com/alexivkin/minecraft-launcher/>.

-Nearly all of this launcher is licensed under the **GNU General Public License v3**, however there are a few exceptions (such as github actions and assets).
+Nearly all of this launcher is licensed under the **GNU General Public License v3**, however there are a few exceptions (such as GitHub actions and assets).
 Visit [the assets README](assets/README.md) for more information.

 # Notes